kuadrat/data-slicer/paper.md

 that have been combined together to make a useful, ready to use tool.
 However, different applications may require slightly different functionalities, and the setup in PIT may not be optimal.
-The \ds\ package makes all the used widgets in PIT and some additional ones independently available to the user.
+The data-slicer package makes all the used widgets in PIT and some additional ones independently available to the user.
 These widgets can be arbitrarily combined to create customized applications in a relatively simple manner.

-In summary, the \ds\ package solves the problem of scope discussed in section
+In summary, the data-slicer package solves the problem of scope discussed in section
 \ref{sec:intro} by offering a variety of methods for users of varying backgrounds to get exactly the tools they need.
 On the first and most general level, PIT offers a ready-to-use GUI for quick